allegro/allegro.tech/_posts/2019-10-06-design-for-failure.md

 <img alt="platform architecture" src="/img/articles/2019-10-06-design-for-failure/architecture.png" />

 The system is divided into 3 parts:
-* _Speed (Online) Layer_, that is responsible for enriching clicks (front events) with data from emissions (backend events) (_Events Joiner service_) and storing aggregated statistics in a database (_Aggregator service_).
+* _Speed (Online) Layer_ is responsible for enriching clicks (frontend events) with data from emissions (backend events) (_Events Joiner service_) and storing aggregated statistics in a database (_Aggregator service_).
-* _Batch (Offline) Layer_, in which statistics’ reconciliation is performed.
+* _Batch (Offline) Layer_ performs statistics’ reconciliation.
 It also allows for data analysis, as all events are dumped into data lake.
-* _Serving Layer_, that serves aggregated statistics from database.
-Statistics in the database are coming from both online and batch layers.
+* _Serving Layer_ serves aggregated statistics from database.
+Statistics in the database are coming from both Online and Batch layers.

 In this article we will focus solely on Offline Layer.